DIY Luxury Pillowcases

 Finish the Seams

-Finish the seams with a serger, a zig zag stitch or with a rolled seam edge.
-Usually I use a zig zag stitch to seal my seam edge.
-As I am making ‘luxury” pillowcases I took the extra effort and roll edges my seams.
+Finish the seams with a serger, a zig-zag stitch or with a rolled seam edge.
+Usually, I use a zig zag stitch to seal my seam edge.
+As I am making ‘luxury” pillowcases I took the extra effort and roll edged my seams.

-If you can’t find the embossed material like this, purchase some percale sheets and add your own lace.
+If you can’t find the embossed material you can purchase some percale sheets and add your own lace.a